KStateMachine/kstatemachine/docs/pages/transitions/transitions.md

 Sample: There are use cases when you need to check if the state is activated by StateMachine initialization or due to some event processing in machine runtime (after initialization).

-It can be done by checking the event type in `TransitionParams`, if it is `StartEvent` of not.
+It can be done by checking the event type in `TransitionParams`, if it is `StartEvent` or not.
 The library provides convenience `TransitionParams::isStartTransition` extension property for that purpose:

 ```kotlin